 Real Simple DECEMBER 2008

-With an electric mixer, beat the butter and granulated sugar until fluffy.
-Add the egg yolks, vanilla, and salt and beat to combine.
-Gradually add the flour, mixing until just incorporated.
+Using an electric mixer, beat the butter and granulated sugar until fluffy.
+Beat in the eggs one at a time, then the vanilla and 3/4 cup of the preserves.
+Alternately add the flour mixture and the milk, mixing just until incorporated.

 Divide the batter between the pans and bake until a toothpick inserted in the centers comes out clean, 40 to 45 minutes.
 Remove the cakes from the pans and let cool completely on a rack.